-Nice old color example of the Mercator-Hondius maps of Cuba, Puerto Rico, Hispaniola and Jamaica, with inset of Havana.
+Nice example of the Mercator-Hondius maps of Cuba, Puerto Rico, Hispaniola and Jamaica, with inset of Havana.

 A highly decorative map of the islands, embellished with sea monsters and sailing ships.

 Jodocus Hondius the Elder (1563-1612), or Joost de Hondt, was one of the most prominent geographers and engravers of his time.
 His work did much to establish Amsterdam as the center of cartographic publishing in the seventeenth century.
 Born in Wakken but raised in Ghent, the young Jodocus worked as an engraver, instrument maker, and globe maker.

 Hondius moved to London in 1584, fleeing religious persecution in Flanders.
 There, he worked for Richard Hakluyt and Edward Wright, among others.
 Hondius also engraved the globe gores for Emery Molyneux’s pair of globes in 1592; Wright plotted the coastlines.
 His engraving and nautical painting skills introduced him to an elite group of geographic knowledge seekers and producers, including the navigators Drake, Thomas Cavendish, and Walter Raleigh, as well as engravers like Theodor De Bry and Augustine Ryther.
 This network gave Hondius access to manuscript charts and descriptions which he then translated into engraved maps.

 In 1593 Hondius returned to Amsterdam, where he lived for the rest of his life.
 Hondius worked in partnership with Cornelis Claesz, a publisher, and maintained his ties to contacts in Europe and England.
 For example, from 1605 to 1610, Hondius engraved the plates for John Speed’s Theatre of the Empire of Great Britaine.